Esk Valley line: Station usage

 The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.

 The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
 Methodology may vary year on year.

 Usage from the 2020–21 period was significantly affected by the COVID-19 pandemic.

 Rolling stock

 Predominantly, rolling stock on the Esk Valley Line consists of Class 156 Super Sprinter and Class 158 Express Sprinter diesel multiple units, both of which were introduced into service in the late 1980s.
 These units were refurbished in 2020, with upgrades including free WiFi, power sockets, on-board passenger information displays and an interior refresh.

 Previously, Class 142 Pacer trains mostly served the line until they were withdrawn from passenger service in 2020.

 Services

 As of the December 2019 timetable change, Northern Trains operates an hourly service between Middlesbrough and Nunthorpe, with five trains per day (four on Sundays) continuing to Whitby.
-Additional trains weekdays and Saturdays run on the Esk Valley Line from Middlesbrough to Battersby.
+Additional trains weekdays and Saturdays run on the Esk Valley Line from Middlesbrough to Great Ayton.

 Connections with heritage services on the North Yorkshire Moors Railway are available at both Grosmont and Whitby.